Tofutti: History

 In the 1970s, David Mintz, who owned catering companies in New York, decided to make non-dairy ice cream out of tofu, for his Orthodox Jewish customers who did not eat dairy and meat products together.
 After nine years of experimenting, Tofutti was introduced in 1981.
 David Mintz died in 2021.

 Products

 Tofutti produces an ice cream substitute, soy-based sour cream, cream cheese, sliced cheese, and ricotta cheese.
 And frozen desserts, namely "Tofutti Cuties", their version of the ice cream sandwich.
-All Tofutti products are vegan.
+All Tofutti products are plant-based and vegan.

 Stock

 Previously listed on the New York Stock Exchange under the ticker symbol TOF, Tofutti was delisted in 2016 and now trades over the counter under the symbol TOFB on the OTCQB market.